omkarnaik713/NYC-Motor-Accident-Analysis/README.md

 ## 🧪 Methodology

-### 1. Data Acquisition & Initial Cleaning (Excel)
+### 🔹 Data Acquisition & Initial Cleaning (Excel)

-- Used Excel Power Query to load raw data and dropped columns which were not relevent.
+- Used Excel Power Query to load raw data and dropped columns which were not relevant.
 - Created new columns to to count the number of people killed/injured in the accident.
 - Also created a categorical column to check if the accident was fatal (at least one person is killed), major (involves an injured person) or minor.